lucasoskorep/pi-calendar-sign/README.md

 # Pi Calendar Sign

+Assumes python3 as the base:
-python3 -m venv ./venv
+* python -m venv ./venv
-pip install -r requirements.txt python3 pi-calendar-sign.py
+* pip install -r requirements.txt
+* sudo pip install adafruit-circuitpython-charlcd
+* create your .auth.json file with a corresponding API key from GCP
+* edit pi-calendar-sign.py to have the calendar names that you would like to receive events for.
+* python pi-calendar-sign.py